 Security at Australian airports is governed by the Aviation Transport Security Act 2004 (ATSA) and Aviation Transport Security Regulations 2005 (ATSR), both of which are intended to strengthen Australia's aviation transport security systems.
-We work in partnership with all other organisations at Perth Airport, including Australian Federal Police and WA Police, to ensure the protection of the airport environment and all who use it.
+We work in partnership with all other organisations at Perth Airport, including Australian Federal Police, WA Police Force and our Regulator

+Cyber and Infrastructure Security Centre, to ensure the protection of the airport environment and all who use it.